Scecina-STEM/Robotics/README.md

 * This is the ONLY place that you should be writing your code.
 Each user will have their own, so that when we merge them together, everyone's code is sperate.
 * IF YOU DON'T, then we'll have really big problems when we merge the codes.
 * LASTLY: MAKE SURE YOU ARE ALWAYS USING YOUR BRANCH.
 If you use someone else's, then you can cause a headache to fix.
-  * You can tell which brach you are on by the name in the bottom left.
+  * You can tell which branch you are on by the name in the bottom left.